FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, with sensor fusion control.

-By default, the 360 view is automatically rotated based on device orientation.
-Hence, to look at a desired direction, user can turn the device towards it, or when viewing through a VR frame, simply turn her head.
+By default, the 360 view is automatically panned based on device orientation changes.
+Hence, to look at a desired direction, user can turn the device towards that direction, or when viewing through a VR frame, simply turn her head.

-This feature requires movement sensors - most importantly, a gyroscope.
-Not all Android devices have one.
+> This feature requires movement sensors to operate - most importantly, a gyroscope.
+Unfortunately, not all Android devices have one.
 The feature is automatically disabled on devices that do not have the necessary sensor hardware, with a fallback to touch-only control.

 The supported movement sensors include
-* Accelerometer, which tells where is 'Down' direction, and linear acceleration
+* Accelerometer, which tells where is _Down_ direction, and linear acceleration
-* Magnetometer, which tells where is 'North' direction, and slow rotation
+* Magnetometer, which tells where is _North_ direction, and the rotation about the device's own axis (slowly)
-* Gyroscope, which tells the rotation about the device's own axis very rapidly
+* Gyroscope, which tells rotation changes about the device's own axis (very rapidly)

+Using data from all the three sensors, a sophisticated in-house developed sensor fusion algorithm calculates device orientation several hundreds of times per second.
+Considering the complexity of the topic, this works surprisingly well.
+Beware that there are hardware specific differences on the data rate, data accuracy, and calibration quality, as well as local magnetic interference that may change significantly when the device is moved just a few inches.

+> If you experience issues with sensor fusion, it is usually because 1) one of the mandatory sensors is not present on the target device and sensor fusion is automatically disabled, or 2) magnetometer sensor is poorly calibrated; disable it or calibrate it by drawing 8-figures in the air with the device, rotating it along its three axis.

-Using data from all the three sensors, a sophisticated sensor fusion algorithm calculates device orientation several hundreds of times per second.
-The sensor fusion algorithm is also responsible for merging end user's touch input drag events with the orientation calculated from movement sensor data (touch tapping events are handled separately).
+The sensor fusion algorithm is also responsible for merging user's touch input drag events with the orientation calculated from movement sensor data (touch tapping events are handled separately elsewhere).
+Touch drag events are interpreted as panning (drag), zooming (pinch), and rolling (pinch rotate).
+Touch drag events update an offset that is applied to the orientation calculated by movement sensors.
+There is also another offset called _default view rotation_, which can be used for adjusting the initial (content) rotation.

 In short, the example shows how to:
 * Manually disable sensor control, to enable touch-only mode
 * Manually disable magnetometer input, to prevent issues with nearby magnetic objects and bad sensor calibration
 * Manually disable pinch rotate gesture
-* Manually configure pinch zoom gesture limits, or disable pinch zoom gesture
+* Manually configure pinch zoom gesture limits, or disable pinch zoom gesture altogether
-* Listen for device orientation changes (sensor fusion events), for custom features
+* Listen for device orientation changes (sensor fusion events), to implement custom features

+> In mathematics, there are multiple alternatives for describing rotations.
+Probably the most well-known are Euler angles (yaw, pitch, roll).
+Unfortunately, Euler angle representation has severe issues, and thus professionally written algorithms typically use quaternions or rotation matrixes instead.
+Also the rotation order is _very_ significant.
+Hence, it is very common to get more than confused when trying to figure out the rotations!
+As a developer, you don't need to worry about these much as Orion360 handles all the complexity.
+The example also shows how to convert a quaternion representation of the current device rotation to angle degrees.

 Example: Touch Input
 ----------------------